MatjazZavski/block_exit_module/README.md

 ## About This Module

 Exit Modal provides a simple way to display a block as an exit popup modal.
 When a user makes a move to close the current browser tab, the modal appears.
-The content of the modal can be text or the contents of another block.
+The content of the modal can any block.

 ## Installation